-There are three agents in this society as shown in Figure 3:
+There are three agents in this society as shown in Figure 4:

-- Computer Producer Agent (c): receives "Produce_Computer" task from an outside agent (which is not considered in this example).
-Figure 3 shows that to accomplish "Produce_Computer" task, Computer Producer Agent needs to generate an external request for hardware ("Get_Hardware" task), and also needs to ship the computer ("Shipping_Computer") through a transport agent. - Hardware Producer Agent (h): receives task "Get_Hardware" from Computer Producer Agent, it also receives "Purchase_Parts" task from an outside agent. - Transport Agent (t): receives task "Shipping_Computer" from Computer Producer Agent, it also receives "Shipping_Product" task from an outside agents.
+- 1. Computer Producer Agent (c): receives "Produce\Computer" task from an outside agent (which is not considered in this example).
+Figure 4 shows that to accomplish "Produce\Computer" task, Computer Producer Agent needs to generate an external request for hardware ("Get\Hardware" task), and also needs to ship the computer ("Deliver\Computer") through a transport agent. - Hardware Producer Agent (h): receives task "Get\Hardware" from Computer Producer Agent, it also receives "Purchase\Parts" task from an outside agent. - Transport Agent (t): receives task "Deliver\Computer" from Computer Producer Agent, it also receives "Deliver\Product" task from an outside agent.

-In this example, every agent collects the same type of goal_related MQ: "MQ\$".
-The utility curve for "MQ\$" is: utility(x) = x, every agent uses this same function.
+In this example, every agent collects the same type of goal\related MQ: "MQ\\$".
+The utility curve for "MQ\\$" is: utility(x) = x, every agent uses this same function.
 Each task that the agent receives includes following information:

-- deadline (dl): the latest finish time for the task. - reward (r): if the task is finished by the deadline, the agent will get reward r (which is r units "MQ\$"). - early finish reward rate (e): If the agent can finish the task by the time (ft) as it promised in the contract, it will get the extra early finish reward: max (er(dl-ft), r)7 in addition to the reward r.
+- deadline (dl): the latest finish time for the task. - reward (r): if the task is finished by the deadline, the agent will get reward r (which is r units of "MQ.\$"). - early finish reward rate (e): If the agent can finish the task by the time (ft) as it promised in the contract, it will get the extra early finish reward: max (e\r\(dl-ft), r) in addition to the reward r.

-Hardware Producer Agent receives "Purchase_Parts" task from an outside agent with x units MQ\$, x is a random number varying from 2 to 10.
-Computer Producer Agent has long-term contract relationship with Hardware Producer Agent and Transport Agent: its "Get_Hardware" task always goes to Hardware Producer Agent with a fixed reward of 3 units MQ\$, and its "Shipping_Product" task always goes to Transport Agent with a fixed reward of 3 units MQ\$.
-Every "Produce_Computer" task comes to Computer Producer Agent with a reward of 20 units MQ\$, if it is finished by its deadline, Computer Producer Agent would have its local utility increased by 14 units.
-Assume task "Get_Hardware" and "Shipping_Product" have the same importance, the accomplishment of each task would result in 7 units utility increase for Computer Producer Agent.
-This information is reflect by the 7 units $MQ{hc/t}$ transferred with task "Get_Hardware" and 7 units $MQ{tc/t}$ transferred with task "Shipping_Product". $MQ{hc/t}^{8}$ is a relational MQ introduced to reflect the relationship of Hardware Producer Agent with Computer Producer Agent concerning task t.
-The transferred "MQ_hc/t" with the task represents the utility increase of Computer Producer Agent by having this task accomplished.
-How it is mapped into Hardware Producer Agent's virtual utility depends on Hardware Producer Agent's attitude towards the utility increase of Computer Producer Agent regarding task "Get_Hardware".
-If the "Produce_Computer" task could be finished earlier than its deadline, Computer Producer Agent could get more than 20 units reward.
-The extra utility increase could be estimated and reflected by more than 7 units transferred "MO_hc/t" or "MO_tc/t" for the other two agents.
+Hardware Producer Agent receives "Purchase\Parts" task from an outside agent with x units of MQ\\$, where x is a random number varying from 2 to 10.
+Computer Producer Agent has long-term contract relationship with Hardware Producer Agent and Transport Agent: its "Get\Hardware" task always goes to Hardware Producer Agent with a fixed reward of 3 units of MQ\\$, and its "Deliver\Product" task always goes to Transport Agent with a fixed reward of 3 units of MQ\\$.
+Every "Produce\Computer" task comes to Computer Producer Agent with a reward of 20 units of MQ\\$, if it is finished by its deadline, Computer Producer Agent would have its local utility increased by 14 units.
+Assume task "Get\Hardware" and "Deliver\Product" have the same importance, the accomplishment of each task would result in 7 units utility increase for Computer Producer Agent.
+This information is reflect by the 7 units of $MQ{hc/t}$ transferred with task "Get\Hardware" and 7 units of $MQ{tc/t}$ transferred with task "Deliver Product". $MQ{hc/t}^{5}$ is a relational MQ introduced to reflect the relationship of Hardware Producer Agent with Computer Producer Agent concerning task t.
+The transferred "MQ\hc/t" with the task represents the utility increase of Computer Producer Agent by having this task accomplished.
+How it is mapped into Hardware Producer Agent's virtual utility depends on Hardware Producer Agent's attitude towards the utility increase of Computer Producer Agent regarding task "Get\Hardware".
+If the "Produce\Computer" task could be finished earlier than its deadline, Computer Producer Agent could get more than 20 units reward.
+The extra utility increase could be estimated and reflected by more than 7 units transferred "MQ\hc/t' or "MQ\tc/t" for the other two agents.
 Suppose the following task is received by Computer Producer Agent:

+task name : Purchase\Computer\A est: 10

+deadline: 70

-task name : Purchase_Computer_A earliest start time: 10 deadline: 70 reward: 20 units MQ\$ early finish reward rate: e=0.01
+reward: 20 units MQ\\$

+early finish reward rate: e=0.01